DIVlNE/Sticky-Notes-App/README.md

 Although it was a code along, I feel that my knowledge for JS is getting better by building a simple app.
 I will definitely will recreate this by my own without the help of video soon.

-We just need to improve 1% everyday, that's 365% in a year.